- Quick application

 When comparing your personal loan options, it’s helpful to keep in mind the range of features that are available with these loans.
 When comparing, here are some of the questions you’ll need to ask.

 - Does the loan have a competitive interest rate?
-Rates on personal loans will be either fixed or variable.
 Compare rates across similar loan products to ensure you’re getting the best deal.

 - What are the fees and charges?
 You’ll need to consider both ongoing fees and fees charged at the onset of the loan.
 Common fees include an application fee or loan set-up fee, while monthly fees and annual fees are common ongoing fees.
+If you miss a payment for any reason, you can expect to be charged a late payment fee.
 You may also be charged to use additional features of the loan.

 - Is there repayment flexibility?
 How often are you able to make repayments?
 Are you able to make additional repayments or pay off the loan early without penalty?